 with reactions (compatible with SBML) and/or influences (compatible with QualSBML),

 - a hierarchy of semantics (differential, stochastic, Petri Net, Boolean) to interpret and analyze such models,

-- a temporal logic based language to formalize the temporal behaviors of biochemical systems and validate models with respect to such specifications.
+- a temporal logic based language to formalize behaviors of biochemical systems and validate or synthesize models with respect to such specifications.

 Biocham implements some unique features for: